thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 1. **Limited Sources**: We've only implemented PubMed integration so far
 2. **No Database**: We're not yet storing data in a database
 3. **No Validation**: We don't yet have data validation pipelines
-4. **No Advanced Features**: Features like rate limiting, caching, or advanced search are not yet implemented
+4. **No Advanced Features**: Features like caching or advanced search are not yet implemented

 ## Next Steps